Kraantje Pappie: Music

 The name Kraantje Pappie comes from a website that generates native american names.
 The name for Van der Zouwen was Kraantje Pappie.
 In 2007 he started gaining more recognition from the hiphop-community by releasing mixtapes and performing.
 In 2007, Van der Zouwen, won the Before the Fame Awards hosted in Groningen which started his career as a rapper.
 He made his breakthrough in 2012 with his debutalbum Crane.
 The album distinguished itself by using Van der Zouwen's rhyming technique in combination with dubstep- and grimeproductions.
 The album was produced by a group called Noisia.

 In the beginning of May 2015 Van der Zouwen released three new albums, of which one he send to a fan whose address he knew.
 It is a trilogy, called Guardians van the Real Shit.
-On these three albums there are a total 39 tracks and collaborations with different artists, such as Jan Smit (singer), Dope D.O.D, Jiggy Djé and Boef en de Gelogeerde Aap.
+On these three albums there are a total 39 tracks and collaborations with different artists, such as Jan Smit, Dope D.O.D, Jiggy Djé and Boef en de Gelogeerde Aap.
 These albums were also free to download for a week.

 Van der Zouwen released in 2012 and 2014 the first two parts of the trilogy Crane.
-On October 28th in 2016 he released the third part of the trilogy, which in September 2017 won him a gold record.
+On October 28 in 2016 he released the third part of the trilogy, which in September 2017 won him a gold record.
 Van der Zouwen also received golden record for, among others the singles Waar is Kraan?, Feesttent, Handen omhoog and De manier.
 In 2017 he scored a massive hit in Flanders with the single Pompen.

-On September 28th of 2018, the album Daddy was released, of which the single Lil Craney was rewarded with a platinum record for selling more than 160,000 records.
+On September 28, 2018, the album Daddy was released, of which the single Lil Craney was rewarded with a platinum record for selling more than 160,000 records.
 The single Liefde in de lucht (in collaboration with Chef'Special-singer Joshua Nolet) also grew out to be a top 10 hit.

 Van der Zouwen as of March 2021 part of a group of musicians named The Streamers, who gave free livestream-concerts during the COVID-19 pandemic.
 After the corona measures where loosened, the group announced to perform in concerts with an audience.